🤝 Communication and Collaboration - AZ-400 Practice Questions

 • Watch for building pipelines without quality or security gates.

-• Questions in Develop an SRE Strategy often include distractors that look correct for Collaboration but violate least-privilege, durability, or availability requirements.
+• Questions in Design and Implement Processes and Communications often include distractors that look correct for Collaboration but violate least-privilege, compliance, or availability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.